 My practice comprises the use of different media such as film, video, ceramic, photography and print on different materials.
 My research is finalized to the making of site-specific environments which investigate the perception activity of light visualization, and the use of moving image in relation to different languages.

 I am interested in the equipment used in the projection process and the space where moving image is exhibited (cinema, museum and gallery) and my intent is to transform them.
 My aim is to expand the borders between disciplines such as art, craft, design and moving image, subverting the pre-established use of a specific medium or language.

 In my practice, the use of moving image is complemented by the use of sculpture and experimentations with light sources and other materials.
 My work emerged from the study of moving image and the use of analogue media (16mm film, super8, film projector, slides, etc.) as well as the use of DIY methods for developing and printing film, that I practiced as means to analyse the materiality of moving image and the projection process in relation to the exhibition context and the viewer.
 This analysis focused my interest on the sculptural qualities of light and on the making of objects that elaborate on the phenomenon of light perception and how it is experienced by the viewer.

 My aim is to give consistency to light through the use of sculpture to create a tactile experience not only in relation o the object but also to the surrounding.
 Therefore my interventions are finalised to the creations of environments that lead the viewer to question on the mechanisms of seeing and on the projection phenomenon as well as on the context that is usually linked to this.

-Giusy Pirrotta is an Italian born artist who lives and works between London and Milan.
+Giusy Pirrotta is an Italian born artist who lives and works in Milan.
 Her work focuses on the study and the manipulation of moving image and its representation codes.
 A particular aspect of her research is related to the analysis of the ephemeral aspect of light and perception in relation to sculpture and architecture intended as exhibition context.